quantum-ods/qmlcourse/CONTRIBUTING.md

 ### Building the project

-To watch your result (after `git push`) you can build `Jupyter Book` automatically by GitHub Action: in the page, https://github.com/quantum-ods/qmlcourse/actions/workflows/cd-stage.yml choose your branch and press `Run workflow`.
-After ~15min visit https://qmlc-web-page-stage.netlify.app/ and find your lectures page.
+To watch your result (after `git push`) you can build `Jupyter Book` automatically by GitHub Action: in the [action page](https://github.com/quantum-ods/qmlcourse/actions/workflows/cd-stage.yml) choose your branch and press `Run workflow`.
+After ~15min visit the [stage book](https://qmlc-web-page-stage.netlify.app/) to find your ended result.

 ### Chapters and headers